“..The Dokdo Region’s Economic Situation the Early 20th Century and Now..”

 Above left shows Korean men standing near a raft used to harvest Ulleungdo’s shoreline marine resources such as laver and shellfish.
 Above right shows the new Sadong Harbour lined with huge columns of cement tetrapods as viewed from the mountains above.
 Sadong’s new harbour is said to be almost completed.

 Top left a ground level view of Sadong’s massive concrete docking facilities.
 The Korean fishermen above were from Geomundo.
-For decades these hearty fishermen braved the 500km voyage to the Ulleungdo region every spring to harvest Ulleungdo’s rich marine resources and to build boats on the island.
+For centuries these hearty fishermen braved the 500km voyage to the Ulleungdo region every spring to harvest Ulleungdo’s rich marine resources and to build boats on the island.

 Above right is a Japanese fishing community near Sadong showing how this area of Ulleungdo was dominated by Japanese fishermen.
 Note Japanese woman in traditional clothing checking drying squid. (click images.)